UniMath/agda-unimath/src/ring-theory/ring-extensions-rational-numbers.lagda.md

 ## See also

 - [`rational-extension-initial-hom-ring-extensions-rational-numbers`](ring-theory.rational-extension-initial-hom-ring-extensions-rational-numbers.md):
-  the initial ring homomorphism from `ℚ` into a rational extension of `ℚ`.
+  the initial ring homomorphism from `ℚ` into a ring extension of `ℚ`.